vwxyz/markdown-toolbar-cheatsheet/_includes/ol-1.md

 To create a numbered list, start each line with a number, followed by a period.
-Make sure to separate the list from other paragraphs/lists via a blank line.
+Make sure to separate the list from other paragraphs/lists using a blank line.
 <!--break-->This is a paragraph.

 1. List Item 1